-Off-the-shelf building products provided by contractors and home-improvement stores are often incompatible with the scale, character, and detail of original materials.
+Off-the-shelf building products provided by contractors and home improvement stores are often incompatible with the scale, character, and detail of original materials.

-Home owners should put extra effort into choosing new materials for an historic building, especially when trying to replicate existing details and finishes.
-Custom and reproduction elements often-but not always- come at a premium.
-Careful planning and an understanding of a building's character can reduce costs while respecting the integrity of an historic property.
-HPO staff can provide guidance in choosing appropriate materials and construction methods.
+Special consideration should be given to the choice of new materials for an historic building, especially if they are intended to replicate existing details and finishes.
+Custom and reproduction elements often come at a premium, although this is not always the case.
+Through careful planning and an understanding of a building's character, it is possible to reduce costs and respect the integrity of an historic property.
+HPO staff can provide guidance in the selection of appropriate materials and construction methods.

-HPO and the DC Preservation League maintain a list of local consultants and vendors with expertise in historic preservation.
-Visit www. dcpreservation.org/contractors for more information.
+HPO and the D.C.
+Preservation League maintain a list of local consultants and vendors with expertise in historic preservation.
+Visit www.dcpreservation.org/contractors for more information.